-The general condition of the property appears consistent with its age and type of construction although some items of maintenance and repair are required.
+General Remarks The general condition of the property appears consistent with its age and type of construction although some items of maintenance and repair are required.
 The property has been altered to form its current configuration.
-It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
+It is assumed that all necessary Local Authority consents are in place.
 The property is situated in an area of past mining activity.
 A mining report should be obtained from the Coal Authority to provide information as to historic and future mining activity and whether or not the property has been the subject of any compensation claims.
+The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
+Essential Repairs None noted within the limitations of my inspection.